john-itcsolutions/cheirrs/README.md

      We are currently investigating how to set this up properly with the major hold-up being the running of the .go script (readily available) to obtain an account.

+     At this stage it is actually simpler to hold just one IOTA client in the cloud and the ones on the edge - all clients and no nodes.

      So we shall return with news after learning some GO fundamentals :-)